It’s easy for moms to feel guilty if you can’t or decide not to breastfeed. See why you need to stop feeling guilty about not breastfeeding.

 Do your best.
 Make a list of the ways to continue breastfeeding, or the remedies to help the issue.
 Some turn to lactation consultants for guidance, or to herbal remedies for supply.
 Some find better pumps, and others research nursing pillows to keep them comfortable.

-Many of these work, but many also don’t.
+Many of these will work, but sometimes you can drive yourself crazy when they don’t.
 And when you can tell yourself you’ve tried, then stop, knowing you did your best.
-Guilt can’t poison your mind when you did all you can given the circumstances and knowledge you had.
+Guilt can’t poison your mind when you did all you can, given the circumstances and knowledge you had.

 What’s your end goal?

-The end goal isn’t to increase your child’s IQ scores, or to lower her chances of developing asthma.
-It’s to raise your child, and to love her.
+The end goal isn’t to increase your child’s IQ scores or to lower her chances of developing asthma.
+It’s to raise and love her.

 Should you feel guilty for not breastfeeding?
 Absolutely not.
 Breastfeeding isn’t the only way to love your child and provide your best.

 Remember that when the guilt starts creeping in.
-When you feel bad for not breastfeeding.
-Or for cutting it shorter than you planned, or because you breastfed your other kids but not this one.
+When you feel bad for not breastfeeding, for cutting it shorter than you planned, or because you breastfed your other kids but not this one.

-Don’t feel guilty about not breastfeeding.
-You love your baby, no matter what.
-Breastfed or not.
+Don’t feel guilty about not breastfeeding, mama.
+You love your baby, whether she’s breastfed or not.

 Get more tips: